nlewis84/nlewis84/README.md

 ## 🥁 About Me

-- 🔭 I’m currently attending Flatiron School Bootcamp and will graduate in May 2021
+- 🔭 I have completed all of the coursework for Flatiron School Bootcamp and will graduate SOON!
 - 🌱 I’m currently learning React Native and GraphQL
 - 📫 How to reach me: nathanlewis.dev@gmail.com
 - 😄 Pronouns: he/him